jku-win-dke/AISA-XMI-Mapper/README.md

 				a aixm:CodeYesNoType ;
 			] ; ...	.

-Connector between UML classes may be mapped bi-directional or uni-directional.
-Since aeronautical UML models have been
+Connectors between UML classes may be mapped bi-directional or uni-directional.
+Aeronautical UML models have been designed with the aim of mapping to XML in a hierarchical style.
+We follow this approach for mapping connectors and also traverse association classes in one direction (see details later).
+Connectors (except generalizations and dependencies) are mapped to RDF properties similar to attributes.
+The role name (at the target end) is used as property name.

+	Example AIXM RoutePortion startsAt
+		aixm:start a rdf:Property .

+If there is an association class, an connector is mapped to two RDF properties.
+The first property represents the connection from the source class to the association class, while the second property represents the connection from the association class to the target class.

+	Example AIXM Airspace hasGeometry
+		aixm:airspaceGeometryComponent a rdf:Property .
+		aixm:airspaceVolume a rdf:Property .

 ### 3.2 SHACL